-This enh deve 1.
-Designing and innovation This section is concerned with learners developing their ability to design and enhance their basic design skills in order to solve problems.
-Learners should also develop an understanding of a range of external influences and demands which affect the work of product designers. itent Amplification (a) Principles of designing The generation, development and expression of ideas; development of aesthetic values; fitness for purpose; the understanding and application of design processes in a logical and creative manner; user centred design: the investigation and analysis of a problem within a context, the needs wants and values of users to define a design opportunity or problem that could lead to the production of a design brief and specification; writing appropriate and effective specifications; the generation of specific, measurable performance criteria to inform designing and evaluating; use of sketchbooks in design development; communication of ideas and solutions in appropriate contexts using a variety of media, such as freehand sketching, formal working and presentation drawings, 2D and 3D modelling, ICT generated images. (b) Research techniques The discerning use of reference material from a variety of sources such as libraries, Internet, databases, magazines and exhibitions, to produce valid and reliable information.
-Product design Analysis of the problem Effective analysis and synthesis of material to guide development of innovative and creative ideas; investigate and analyse a problem, consider the needs, wants and values of users, leading to the production of design briefs, specifications, to inform, direct and evaluate the end product; reflection on the problem. (d) Problem solving strategies Investigation, team work (including brainstorming), research, modelling, prototyping and trialling; how skills and knowledge from other subject areas (including mathematics, science, computer science) will support problem solving including the application of technology; the process of innovation - collaborative and commercial approaches; key concepts in innovation such as the impact of product champions and entrepreneurs; innovation techniques such as inversion (turning the problem around), morphological analysis (evaluating possible solutions in a table or matrix), analogy and lateral thinking; analysis and exploration of the needs of users.
+1. Designing and innovation

+This section is concerned with learners developing their ability to design and enhance their basic design skills in order to solve problems.
+Learners should also develop an understanding of a range of external influences and demands which affect the work of product designers.

+understanding of a range of external influences and demands which affect the work of product designers.
+Cont ent Amplification (a) Principles of designing The generation, development and expression of ideas; development of aesthetic values; fitness for purpose; the understanding and application of design processes in a logical and creative manner; user centred design: the investigation and analysis of a problem within a context, the needs wants and values of users to define a design opportunity or problem that could lead to the production of a design brief and specification; knowledge of writing appropriate and effective specifications; the generation of specific, measurable performance criteria to inform designing and evaluating; use of sketchbooks in design development; communication of ideas and solutions in appropriate contexts using a variety of media, such as freehand sketching, formal working and presentation drawings, 2D and 3D modelling, ICT generated images. sign (b) Research techniques The discerning use of reference material from a variety of sources such as libraries, Internet, databases, magazines and exhibitions, to produce valid and reliable information.
+Product design (c) Analysis of the problem Understanding effective analysis and synthesis of material to guide effective development of innovative and creative ideas; Investigate and analyse a problem, consider the needs, wants and values of users, leading to the production of a design brief and specification to inform, direct and evaluate the end product; reflection on the problem. (d) Problem solving strategies Investigation, team work (including brainstorming), research, modelling, prototyping and trialling; how skills and knowledge from other subject areas (including mathematics, science, computer science) will support problem solving including the application of technology; the process of innovation - collaborative and commercial approaches; the development of innovative product solutions.
+Key concepts in innovation such as the impact of product champions and entrepreneurs; innovation techniques such as inversion (turning the problem around, e.g. instead of considering 'how do I get to work?' thinking about 'how can work get to me?', morphological analysis (evaluating possible solutions in a table or matrix and considering all possible combinations), analogy and lateral thinking; analysis and exploration of the needs of users